Learning to Represent Bilingual Dictionaries: Introduction

-While many approaches have been proposed to capture cross-lingual lexical similarity, modeling the correspondence between lexical and sentential semantics across different languages still represents an unresolved challenge.
-We argue that modeling such cross-lingual and multi-granular correspondence is significant and natural for the following reasons.
-First, it is highly beneficial to many application scenarios, including cross-lingual semantic search of concepts \cite{tsai2016cross}, agents for detecting discourse relations in bilingual dialogue utterances \cite{jiang2018dialogue}, and multilingual text summarization \cite{nenkova2012survey}, as well as educational applications for foreign language learners.
-Second, it is natural for a human to learn the meaning of a foreign word by looking up its meaning in the native language.
-Therefore, learning such correspondence mimics human learning behaviors.
-Finally, learning word-to-word correspondence can be problematic, since there are some words do not have direct translation in another language.
+While many existing approaches have been proposed to associate lexical semantics between languages \cite{ap2014autoencoder,gouws2015bilbowa,luong2015bilingual}, modeling the correspondence between lexical and sentential semantics across different languages is still an unresolved challenge.
+We argue that learning to represent such cross-lingual and multi-granular correspondence is well desired and natural for multiple reasons.
+One reason is that, learning word-to-word correspondence has a natural limitation, considering that many words do not have direct translations in another language.
 For example, \emph{schadenfreude} in German, which means \emph{a feeling of joy that comes from knowing the troubles of other people}, has no proper English counterpart word.
+To appropriately learn the representations of such words in bilingual embeddings, we need to capture their meanings based on the definitions.

+Besides, modeling such correspondence is also highly beneficial to many application scenarios.
+One example is cross-lingual semantic search of concepts \cite{hill2016learning}, where the lexemes or concepts are retrieved based on sentential descriptions (see Fig.~\ref{fig:intro-fig}).
+Others include discourse relation detection in bilingual dialogue utterances \cite{jiang2018learning}, multilingual text summarization \cite{nenkova2012survey}, and educational applications for foreign language learners.
+Finally, it is natural in foreign language learning that a human learns foreign words by looking up their meanings in the native language \cite{hulstijn1996incidental}.
+Therefore, learning such correspondence essentially mimics human learning behaviors.

-To appropriately learn the representations of such words in bilingual embeddings, we need to capture their meanings based on the definitions as well.
-However, realizing such a model is a non-trivial task, inasmuch as it requires a comprehensive learning process to effectively compose the semantics of arbitrary-length sentences in one language, and associate that with single words in another language.
+However, realizing such a representation learning model is a non-trivial task, inasmuch as it requires a comprehensive learning process to effectively compose the semantics of arbitrary-length sentences in one language, and associate that with single words in another language.
 Consequently, this objective also demands high-quality cross-lingual alignment that bridges between single and sequences of words.
-Such alignment information is generally not available in the parallel and seed-lexicon corpora that are utilized by bilingual word embedding models \cite{gouws2015bilbowa,lample2018word}.
+Such alignment information is generally not available in the parallel and seed-lexicon that are utilized by bilingual word embeddings \cite{ruder2017survey}.